abhijith/abhijith.github.io/_posts/resume.md

 * Experienced in both development and infrastructure engineering.

 * Have held different roles Developer, DevOps, Architect, Data Engineer and individual contributor.

+* Ability to rapidly grasp new concepts and be productive in a short span of time.

+* Ability to think from first principles and debug problems systematically.

 ### Professional Summary  (2006 - present)